 It was a one-star review, of course, but only because zero-star reviews aren't an option for some reason.

 - Christopher Nicholson

 So yeah.
-Officer Nelson has probably read my complaint by now, and I hope he has a great Labor Day weekend experiencing a sliver of a fraction of the shock and bewilderment that he sprung on me out of nowhere.
+Hayden Nelson has probably read my complaint by now, and I hope he has a great Labor Day weekend experiencing a sliver of a fraction of the shock and bewilderment that he sprung on me out of nowhere.
 And by that I actually mean I hope he can't sleep or focus on anything.
 And after I submit a copy of this email to the investigation, really, it's only fair that he should get to read it too.